bradfitz/talk-yapc-asia-2015/talk.md

 Multiple options:

-* use channels ("share by communication, don't communication by sharing")
+* use channels ("Do not communicate by sharing memory; instead, share memory by communicating.")
 * use a Mutex
 * use atomic